 Getting the Most from Your Savings AccountsÂ

 Building up a savings account is not as rewarding as it used to be.
 Interest rates on savings accounts are at all-time lows, which means that you will receive fairly minimal amounts of interest from cash held in most savings accounts, often the interest that you earn is less than the inflation rate.
 Given the low yields on these savings accounts, many people are wondering how to earn as much as possible from their savings.
-You have several different available options to maximize the benefits from these accounts.
+You have several different available options to maximize the benefits of these accounts.

 Take Stock of Your Savings Accounts

 Begin by taking stock of any existing savings accounts that you have opened.
 First, consider how you use the savings account.
-Determine the typical balance that you maintain in this account, how frequently you withdraw from and deposit to it and the length of time for which you are likely to leave the funds in the savings account.
+Determine the typical balance that you maintain in this account, how frequently you withdraw from and deposit to it, and the length of time for which you are likely to leave the funds in the savings account.
 In addition, consider any bonus or extra features that are offered by your savings account.
 For example, consider the existing interest rate paid on the savings account, the ATM network with which it is associated (if any), any fees charged on its transactions and the ease of use of the bank’s website and online financial management tools.

 After you have taken stock of the main features of your current savings account or accounts, you should also compile a list of the major needs you have for this type of account.
 Once you have created this list as well as an analysis of the positives and negatives of your existing savings account, you can consider any other available savings account options from competing financial institutions to see if any of them would meet your overall needs better.